ibm-cloud-docs/devsecops/devsecops-async-stages.md

 # Async, parallel stage runs
 {: #devsecops-async-stages}

-You can run a pipeline stage from the pipeline configuration YAML as an async stage in a small parallel pipeline.
+You can run a pipeline stage from the pipeline configuration YAML as an async stage in a lightweight parallel pipeline.
 {: shortdesc}

 This feature includes the following potential benefits: